Landscaping Trends for 2021

 As soon as the grass starts growing, it really starts growing.
 As concern about our bee population continues, one of the trends in 2020 is to not mow your lawn until June 1.
 Leaving your lawn to grow wild for May allows the growth of dandelions and wildflowers.
 While we often look at the dandelions in our yards with disdain, the bees look at them as a rich source of food right away in the spring.

 No Mow May asks homeowners to leave their lawns untouched for the first month of spring to allow these important pollinators to grow and feed our bees.
-If you haven’t heard about this trend yet, you will in 2021.
+If you haven’t heard about this trend yet, you will this season.